Skip to content

 irradiate vs mutmut

-mutmut is irradiate's direct ancestor.
-They share trampoline architecture, naming conventions, and config format.
-The differences are in execution model and feature set.
+irradiate is heavily inspired by mutmut and shares its trampoline architecture, naming conventions, and config format.
+The main differences are in execution model and feature set.

 Parser LibCST (Python, sequential) tree-sitter (Rust, parallel via rayon)